 I took cooking and baking classes and taught such classes, even tutoring one local lady in exchange for lessons in horseback riding, English style, because I was heading off to a foreign land where western saddles were not on offer.

 I’ve loved to bake and cook ever since I can remember, but my lifelong favorite time to bake is during the Christmas holiday season.
 It has been my custom to make at least a dozen different kinds of cookies and candies as gifts for family and friends every year.
-There are a few favorites which I make yearly, but I change it up, too, adding some new creations or simply throwing the recipe cards in the air, closing my eyes and choosing cards from the pile.
-52-card pickup, but at least double that.
+There are a few favorites which I make yearly, but I change it up, too, adding some new creations or, it seems, simply throwing the recipe cards in the air, closing my eyes and choosing cards from the pile.

 Occasionally, I’ve had extra goodies and found there was a market for them.
 I’ve thought and dreamed about having a bakery with a performance space for as long as I can remember, but … life.